MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 > [!NOTE]
 > All existing Microsoft Entra profile settings stay the same, including favorites, history, and saved passwords.

-The existing Microsoft Edge icon is replaced by the Microsoft Edge for Business logo in the taskbar and other shortcuts:
+The existing Microsoft Edge icon is replaced by the Microsoft Edge for Business icon in the taskbar and other shortcuts:

 ![Microsoft Edge for Business logo](media/microsoft-edge-for-business/edge-center-logo.png)